 A great hack is to delegate a few dishes to some family and friends.
 Just because you’re hosting, there’s no rule that states you can’t ask for a bit of help.
 Besides, most people would be more than happy to contribute to the dinner.

 No matter how photographic your memory might be, when it comes to shopping for Thanksgiving dinner, you’re bound to forget something.
 As this is definitely not the time to be doing that, creating a shopping list is a must.

-A common approach is to create two shopping lists, one for a list of non-perishable items that you can buy days in advanced and then a list of perishable items which you purchase a day or so before Thanksgiving.
-When creating your shopping list with Zenkit’s list view, you can use the Custom Field label feature to categorize your grocery items which saves you from having to create two lists.
+A common approach is to create two shopping lists, one for a list of non-perishable items that you can buy days in advance and then a list of perishable items which you purchase a day or so before Thanksgiving.
+When creating your shopping list with Zenkit’s list view, you can use the Custom Field label feature to categorize your grocery items which save you from having to create two lists.
 Custom Fields can also be used to identify where each item can be purchased and which dish they belong to.

 The best thing about using this task list feature is that once you tick an item off your list, the list rearranges itself so that the items that require action are shifted to the top.